William Fulco: Early life and education

 Fulco was born to Dr. Herman J. Fulco and Clelia Marie DeFeo Fulco in the Leimert Park area of Los Angeles.
 He had a brother, Dr. Armand Fulco, and sister, Yvonne Henriks.
 He graduated from Loyola High School.
 He later joined the Society of Jesus in 1954 and was ordained in 1966.
 Fulco earned his B.A. and Licentiate of Sacred Theology from Jesuit School of Theology, Berkeley, California (now Santa Clara University) and his M.A. at Gonzaga University.
 Fulco finished his Ph.D. in Near Eastern languages and literatures from Yale University.

-Father William Fulco was fluent in nine languages including Enlglish, Spanish, Greek, Latin, Aramaic, Arabic, Hebrew, German.
+Father William Fulco was fluent in nine languages including English, Spanish, Greek, Latin, Aramaic, Arabic, Hebrew, German.

-Loyola Marymount Unviersity
+Loyola Marymount University

 Fuclo began teaching at Loyola Marymount University (LMU) in Los Angeles in August 1998.
-He founded the school's Classics and Archaeology department within the Bellarmine College of Libral Arts.
+He founded the school's Classics and Archaeology department within the Bellarmine College of Liberal Arts.
 He was awarded the National Endowment for the Humanities Chair of Ancient Mediterranean Studies.

-During his teaching career, he taught many topics including Greek and Latin for medicine, Archaeology and the Bible, mediterranean studies, and more.
+During his teaching career, he taught courses on topics including Greek and Latin for medicine, archaeology and the Bible, and Mediterranean studies.

 Fuclo was also active in the Sigma Phi Epsilon fraternity on LMU's campus.
 He was the faculty advisor from 2002 to 2019, and was awarded by the national organization with the 2011 SigEp Citation, Volunteer of the Year, and Distinguished Alumnus awards.

 Father William Fulco retired from teaching in 2019.